Ukraine Driving Guide

 Since Ukraine is bordered by countries such as Russia, it is possible to drive to its nearby countries.
 Going from Ukraine to Russia would take approximately 11 hours and 48 minutes with 850 km.
 Dobzhansky Border is the name of the border crossing between Ukraine and Russia situated on E50 located in the Oblast area.

 If you ever want to drive to another country from Ukraine, know that there are border checkpoints that would ask for your important documents, so have them ready with you at all times.
-Native driver's license, passport, an International Driver's Permit for Ukraine are the documents that are required, and a negative COVID-19 test result.
-Comply with health protocols at all times to avoid unpleasant encounters at the border.
+Native driver's license, passport, an International Driver's Permit for Ukraine are the required documents

 Different traffic road signs in Ukraine are quite universally known.
 These traffic road signs are categorized into warning signs, priority signs, prohibitory signs, mandatory signs, and information signs.
 All these signs are present to ensure your driving in Ukraine safety conditions.